Luge great Zoeggeler eyes one more golden moment

 Both Loch and Zoeggeler looked sharp in their first training runs at the Sanki Sliding Centre on Wednesday, with the German fastest of all on the first slide and the Italian posting the quickest time on the second run.

-As well as the formidable challenge from Loch and German compatriot David Moeller, the silver medalist in Whistler four years ago, Zoeggeler hailed young Italian Dominik Fischnaller as the man to succeed him.
+As well as the formidable challenge from Loch and German compatriot David Moeller, the silver medallist in Whistler four years ago, Zoeggeler hailed young Italian Dominik Fischnaller as the man to succeed him.

 "The young German athletes and also my team mate Dominik Fischnaller are top fit and they will not make it easy for me to reach the podium in Sochi," he said.